 Advantages & field of application

-Polymeric HVDC cables are used mainly with voltage source converters VSC that enable power flow to reverse without polarity reversal.
-Today, this technology has been implemented for voltages up to ±320 kV with a capacity of 1000 MW for a symmetrical monopole.
-For voltages up to ±525 kV cable systems are now under prequalification, but not pilot project exists.
-The basics for HVDC submarine cables are the same as those of HVDC land cables except for mechanical features.
-Their advantages are related to their weight (20-35 kg/m) and diameter (90-120 mm), which make them very competitive with the other insulated DC cable types.
+Polymeric HVDC cables are used mainly with VSCs that enable power flow to reverse without polarity reversal.
+Today, this technology has been implemented for voltages up to ± 320 kV with a capacity of 1,000 MW for a symmetrical monopole.
+For voltages up to ± 525 kV, cable systems are now under prequalification, but no pilot project exists.
+The basics for HVDC submarine cables are the same as those of HVDC land cables, except for mechanical features.
+Their advantages are related to their weight (20 – 35 kg / m) and diameter (90 – 120 mm), which make them very competitive compared with the other insulated DC cable types.